 Make sure the clamp is tight to prevent the string coming loose, but not so tight that it shears it off.

 Unlike a standard non-locking tuner, you won’t need multiple turns of the machine head to tune the strings to pitch.

 After the string you’re working on is secured in place by the locking mechanism, turn the machine head to tighten the string and bring it to the correct pitch.

-Once the string is tuned, take your string cutters and trim off the excess.
+Once the string is tuned, use your string cutters to trim off the excess.

 Repeat all of the above steps for each subsequent string to fully restring your guitar.

 Final Thoughts on Restringing a Guitar with Locking Tuners